lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - Break your work into small chunks.
 - Focus on one at a time.

+## Abstract
+-
+- The `feasibility` of XXX has been successfully `evaluated` in the scope of XXX project, which aims at XXX.
 ## Introduction

 - Our goal is to explore the option of developing a system that facilitates anonymity and trustworthiness.
 To achieve this, the following objectives are outlined